 But even in a physical office, people aren’t available 9-5.
 They could be talking to a colleague, on the call with a client, or taking a lunch break.

 In order to replicate that sense of togetherness that comes from being in a shared physical location, we use a virtual-office tool Sococo (although there are many) that simulates where everyone is in the virtual office: chatting with a coworker, talking to a client, working solo, or taking a break.
-That virtual map makes it possible to “knock” on someone’s door and bring them into a video call to catch up.
+That map makes it possible to “knock” on someone’s door and bring them into a video call to catch up — or invite them to a virtual coffee.

 It also allows you to see when people are on the clock, which is incredibly important for distributed teams in different time zones.
 You don’t need to micromanage your team or wonder if you’re disturbing someone’s dinner every time you fire off a message.
 An office simulation tool is one more way to maintain work-life boundaries that could become a little fuzzy when you go remote.